ericasaw/ericasaw.github.io/RRISA_reduced.markdown

 The dependence of the refinement on the telluric A0V means that the wavelength solution for each target is that copied from the telluric star.

 The telluric standard is divided by a Vega model to remove the deep and broad H2 absorption features in the A0V - leaving behind the telluric spectrum.
 This process is not perfect and can leave residual features due to differences in the line widths and radial velocities of the telluric stars relative to the Vega model.
-When using PLP data for science pertaining to individual line strengths, you should compare your spectrum to that of the A0V, the Vega model and [the Earth transmittance spectrum](https://psg.gsfc.nasa.gov/index.php).
-If your spectrum has significant telluric residuals, we provide Python based tools on the Tutorial page to help you remove these features.
-If you spectrum has excess A0V residuals, you can use the Vega model and A0V spectrum from the PLP to perform your own telluric correction.
-Additional A0V observations from the same night might also provide a good correction.
+When using PLP data for science pertaining to individual line strengths, users should compare the spectrum to that of the A0V, the Vega model and [the Earth transmittance spectrum](https://psg.gsfc.nasa.gov/index.php).
+If the spectrum has significant telluric residuals, we provide Python based tools on the Tutorial page for how to help remove these features.
+If the spectrum has excess A0V residuals, the Vega model and A0V spectrum from the PLP can be used to perform an improved telluric correction.
+Additional A0V observations from the same night might also improve corrections.

 __*Note:*__ _The output files from the IGRINS PLP are an in vacuum wavelength solution.
 Fit models are offset from expected line positions by 80-120 km/s the models are likely in air and not vacuum.
 The IAU standard conversion for air to vacuum wavelengths is given by [Morton 1991](https://ui.adsabs.harvard.edu/abs/1991ApJS...77..119M/abstract).
 For vacuum wavelengths (VAC) in Angstroms and convert to air wavelength (AIR) via:_
 <center>